PaulsGitHubs/Electrophysiology-Chemical-Drug-Signal-Identification/README.md

 **To prepare the dataset, follow these steps:**

 1. Collect raw electromagnetic signals using an antenna (done when the subject is under the influence of the drug).
 Antenna must be tuned to a certain frequency band to capture the electromagnetism, please reach out to me to find out more about this.
 2. Preprocess the data, removing unwanted noise and normalizing signal amplitude.
-I used a FASTDTW to make training data out of the audio data I collected from the signals.
+I used a FASTDTW to make training data out of the audio data I collected from the signals. -> as done with sound_cutter_fastdtw.py
 3. Split the dataset into training, validation, and test sets -> done by split_data.py.
 Currenty it is Training set size: 136, Validation set size: 29, Test set size: 30 <- this will change as we populate it with more data.
-4. Save the data as `.npy` or `.csv` files in the `data/` directory.
+4. Save the data as `.npy` or `.csv` files in the `data/npy_files` directory -> done by save_npy.py.

-## Model
+## Models

-The model can be a deep learning architecture such as a Convolutional Neural Network (CNN) or Recurrent Neural Network (RNN), or an ensemble of multiple models.
-The input should be the preprocessed electromagnetic signals, and the output should be the predicted drug class.
+**NOTE: TBD still working on this.**
+- Convolution Neural Network (CNN)

 ## Training
+**NOTE: TBD still working on this.**
 To train the model, run the following command:
 ```bash
 python train.py --epochs EPOCHS --batch_size BATCH_SIZE --lr LEARNING_RATE